tqec/topologiq/README.md

 - ***PyZX interoperability:*** PyZX graphs supported (check `run.py` for a blueprint of the conversion process and `assets/graphs/pyzx_graphs.py` for examples).
   - Note.
 If using a random PyZX circuit for testing, ensure all qubit lines are interconnected.
 If a qubit line is not interconnected, the graph has subgraphs.
 The algorithm treats subgraphs as separate logical computations, and will focus on one subgraph only.

-**After,** the algorithm will traverse the ZX graph transforming each node into a 3D equivalent "block" and positioning the resulting blocks in a way that honours the original edges in the graph (may need to add intermediate blocks and break edges in the process).
+**After,** the algorithm will traverse the ZX graph transforming each node into an equivalent "primitive" and position it in a way that honours the original graph.
 This second part of the process is itself divided into several stages:
 - ***Positioning:*** organises the process of placing each node into a number of tentative positions.
   - Step currently follows a greedy Breadth First Search (BFS) approach.
   - Additional strategies will be explored in due course.